Gauge Non-Invariant Higher-Spin Currents in $AdS_4$: General Spins

-where
+where:

-where
+where:

-It is important, that the conserved currents exist only if $c_{ij}$ is antisymmetric for odd sum $t+s_1+s_2$ and symmetric for even.
+The conserved currents are nontrivial if $c_{ij}$ is antisymmetric for odd $t+s_1+s_2$ and symmetric for even.

-Thus, the Hermitian current three-form $J_{t,s_1,s_2}$ is on-shell closed, but not exact in $AdS_4$.
-It generates the corresponding real conserved charge $Q=\int J_{t,s_1,s_2}$ that contains as many symmetry parameters as local HS gauge symmetries.
+Thus, the Hermitian current three-form $\hat J_{t,s_1,s_2}$ is on-shell closed, but not exact.
+It generates the corresponding real conserved charge $Q=\int \hat J_{t,s_1,s_2}$ that contains as many symmetry parameters as local HS gauge symmetries.

-\section{Gauge transformations}
+\section{Gauge Transformations}

-The current three-form (\ref{Jts1s2}) is not invariant under the gauge transformations (\ref{gt}).
-But its gauge variation is an exact form.
-It is convenient to explain this fact schematically.
-Consider a gauge variation of a single term from (\ref{Jts1s2})
+Although the current three-form (\ref{Jts1s2}) is not invariant under the gauge transformations (\ref{gt}), its gauge variation is exact.
+Schematically, the proof consists of the following steps.
+By virtue of (\ref{DQQ}), the gauge variation of any term from (\ref{Jts1s2}) $\delta(\xi \omega_1 \omega_2 h)$ can be written as: